Monday, July 25, 2011

 25.07.11.
 Wire mesh fence cordoned, snowy, house demolition site, Barbadoes St / Cambridge Tce, post June 13 quake

-Barbadoes St: About 2pm, when snow clouds lifted, I glimpsed snowy Port Hills, including Sugarloaf.
+Barbadoes St: About two o'çlock, when snow-clouds lifted, I glimpsed snowy Port Hills, including Sugarloaf.
 Thawing snow sludged roads more, soaking my feet & leggings.

 25.07.11.
 Two yellow, snow graders, Barbadoes St, nr Cambridge Tce crossing, post June 13 quake

-Fulton Hogan graded at last, sending two yellow graders down Barbadoes St, clearing snow.
-During my snow cordon trek, I'd seen Fulton Hogan drivers in SUVs spraying snow slush on pavement pedestrians while driving by.
+Fulton Hogan graded at last, sending two yellow-graders down Barbadoes St, clearing snow.
+During my snow-cordon trek, I saw Fulton Hogan road-hogs in SUVs spraying snow-slush on footpath-pedestrians while driving by.

 25.07.11.
 Snowy Barbadoes St Cemetery, Barbadoes St / Salisbury St, post June 13 quake